DelusionalSimon/e-faecium-nanopore-workflow/README.md

 The workflow is as follows:
 1.  **Local Filtering and QC:** Raw reads are filtered for quality using `fastplong`.
 2.  **HPC workflow:** `Kraken2` is used to verify the species of the isolate and check for contamination.
 Filtered reads are assembled on an HPC using `Flye`.
 This assembly is quality controlled using `QUAST`.
-4.  **Local Annotation and Typing:** The final assembly is annotated with `Bakta` (for the full genome) and `AMRFinderPlus` (for the resistome). `mlst` is utilized to find the sequence type.
+3.  **Local Annotation and Typing:** The final assembly is annotated with `Bakta` (for the full genome) and `AMRFinderPlus` (for the resistome). `mlst` is utilized to find the sequence type.
-5.  **Web Based Analysis:** The `PlasmidFinder` web tool is used to identify replicons on the plasmids. `Gemini` is used to identify interesting operons and gene clusters using the annotated data.
+4.  **Web Based Analysis:** The `PlasmidFinder` web tool is used to identify replicons on the plasmids. `Gemini` is used to identify interesting operons and gene clusters using the annotated data.

 ### Prerequisites
 * [Conda](https://docs.conda.io/en/latest/miniconda.html)
 * [Singularity](https://sylabs.io/docs/) (for the HPC steps)
 * Access to a Slurm-based HPC (or a modification of `HPC_orchestrator.py` and the `.slurm` scripts to run them locally on your system)
-* Raw sequencing data.
+* A unix based system like WSL

 ### HPC Container Setup
 The HPC workflow runs all tools (Kraken2, Flye, QUAST) inside Singularity containers.
 Such containers can be accessed from the BioContainers project.